martinthomson/rfced-model/draft-thomson-rfced-model.md

 also provides payment for those contracted services.
 This means that the REP function is ultimately answerable to the IETF LLC with respect to performance.

-In practice, the IETF LLC delegates some of its authority to another body.
+Currently, the IETF LLC delegates some of its authority to another body.
 This allows the IETF LLC to rely on the expertise of volunteers from the community in performing oversight.
 The IETF LLC currently delegates this function to the RFC Series Oversight Committee (RSOC) via the IAB.
-This indirection has caused some problems and this document proposes that oversight be a function that the IETF LLC oversees directly.
+This indirection has caused some problems and this document proposes that oversight be a function that the IETF LLC be responsible for, either directly or through a delegation process that is managed by the IETF LLC.

-The IETF LLC is therefore given direct authority over negotiating performance targets for the REP and the responsibility of ensuring that those targets are monitored.
+The IETF LLC therefore has authority over negotiating performance targets for the REP and the responsibility of ensuring that those targets are adhered to.
 The IETF LLC is empowered to appoint a manager or to convene a committee that is responsible for this oversight function.

 Community members who have concerns about the performance of the REP can request that the IETF LLC investigate the matter.
 If the IETF LLC opts to